 There are different methods of performing the procedure, and the procedure that is best for you depends on your facial features and desired outcomes.
 A board certified plastic surgeon is trained to assess your unique facial structure in order to choose the most appropriate type of procedure for you.
 The methods of performing a brow lift include open brow lift, endoscopic brow lift, and limited incision brow lift.
-Dr. Forsberg most frequently performs a minimally invasive endoscopic brow lift using 3 small incisions hidden behind the hair line.
+Our surgeons most frequently perform a minimally invasive endoscopic brow lift using 3 small incisions hidden behind the hair line.

 What kind of scarring is associated with brow lifts?

 Generally speaking, incisions are placed where they can be well concealed – at or within the hairline, or within a forehead crease – but the exact placement of the incisions depends on the method of brow lift that is in chosen in conjunction with your board certified plastic surgeon.
 In an open brow lift, the incision is made across the scalp, beginning above the ears and hidden within the hair.
 In an endoscopic brow lift, smaller incisions are made – usually one at the top of the scalp and one near each temple.
 These incisions are very well hidden in the hair.
 With a limited incision brow life, the incisions are also made at the temples and concealed by the hairline.

 Are there other procedures commonly done with a brow lift to help rejuvenate the upper eye area?